thedissenter/thedissenter/content/episodes/90-Jason-Manning-Sociology-of-Suicide-and-Terrorism.md

   \ offenses.
 Within this area he specializes in violent conflict, particularly in\
   \ self-destructive forms of violence such as protest suicide, homicide-suicide,\
   \ and suicide terrorism.
 His other interests include the sociology of science, sociology\
-  \ of religion, and neoDarwinian theories of culture.&nbsp;"
+  \ of religion, and neoDarwinian theories of culture.  "
 title: '#90 Jason Manning: Sociology of Suicide and Terrorism'
 ---
 {{< episode >}}